argon666/MetamaskToBlazorConnector/README.md

 # MetamaskToBlazorConnection
-Small libary to connect metamask to blazor app
+Small libary helping to connect metamask to blazor app